WojciechMula/interview-questions/README.rst

 * What is the organizational structure?
 * Do you promote developer's ideas?
 * Do you punish developer for bugs?
-* Do you provide internal trenings?
+* Do you provide internal trainings?
 * Do you have a kind of FAQ for newcomers?
 * Do you participate in open-source projects?
 * Do you encourage employees to run their own open-source, side projects, blogs?